 What do I need to know about consuming them?

 Both wax and shatter can be smoked by adding them to dried cannabis flower in a joint.
-Other methods require specific accessories: They can be vaped in an extract-specific vaporizer or a dried flower vaporizer with an extract attachment.
+Other methods require specific accessories: They can be vaped in a concentrate-specific vaporizer or a dried flower vaporizer with a concentrate attachment.
 More experienced consumers may choose to dab shatter and wax; however, if you are new to cannabis, dabbing is not recommended.
 Dabbing is a complicated process that can produce strong, immediate effects, and it may increase your risk of overconsumption or experiencing negative effects.